 This case study examines lessons from LMCHC’s social needs work with a focus on implementation of the PRAPARE tool, development of a robust internal set of social service programs, and mechanisms for making referrals to both internal and external community programs.

 LMCHC is a Federally Qualified Health Center in San Diego County, California.
-It serves 47,866 low-income patients annually.
+It serves 47,866 patients with low incomes annually.
 Services are provided at four medical clinics, three school-based health centers, a mobile medical and dental unit, and nine dental suites.

 |Organization||La Maestra Community Health Centers (LMCHC)|